kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 .. code-block:: cpp

     Vector<int> v1{1, 5, 12};
-    Vector<int> v2{v2}; // invokes copy constructor
+    Vector<int> v2{v1}; // invokes copy constructor
-    Vector<int> v2{v{2, 6, 16}}; // invokes move constructor Vector::Vector(Vector&&)
+    Vector<int> v3{v{2, 6, 16}}; // move constructor Vector::Vector(Vector&&) invoked
                                  // because an rvalue is passed

     template<class T> void f(Vector<T>&& v); // forward declaration

-    f(Vector<int>{11, 19, 29}); // invokes move constructor Vector::Vector(Vector&&)
+    f(Vector<int>{11, 19, 29}); // move constructor Vector::Vector(Vector&&) invoked

+*v2* above does not allocation any memory.
+Instead it "steals" the memory allocated by v1 by copying *v1*'s ``int *`` pointer and then setting *v1*'s pointer to *nullptr*.
+The same comments apply to *v3* which steals the memory allocated by the rvalue vector passed to it.

 Rvalue References and Derived classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Is an rvalue reference parameter an rvalue or an lvalue?
-Since an rvalue reference parameter has a name, it is not a temporary, and therefore it is an lvalue (because an rvalue reference parameter that has a name can have its address taken).
-Since it "has a name" the rvalue reference parameter is an lvalue within the scope of its function.
+Since an rvalue reference parameter has a name, it is not a temporary.
+It is therefore an lvalue.
+Since it "has a name" the rvalue reference parameter is an lvalue within the scope of its
+function.
 This implies move semantics in derived classes must be implemented in a certain way:

 .. code-block:: cpp